This post may contain affiliate links. Please read my affiliate policy.

 This pineapple banana smoothie recipe is pure tropical bliss, and it comes together in just minutes with a handful of nourishing ingredients.
 Here’s how to make it:

-1. Start by adding 1 cup of frozen pineapple chunks and 1 ripe banana to your blender.
+- Start by adding 1 cup of frozen pineapple chunks and 1 ripe banana to your blender.
 The frozen pineapple gives the smoothie its icy, slushy texture without needing extra ice.

-2. Add 1 cup of chilled full-fat coconut milk and ¼ cup of chilled pineapple juice.
+- Add 1 cup of chilled full-fat coconut milk and ¼ cup of chilled pineapple juice.
 These create a creamy base with just the right amount of tropical sweetness.

-3. Toss in a serving of protein powder, if using, and blend again.
+- Toss in a serving of protein powder, if using, and blend again.

-4. Blend on high until completely smooth and creamy.
+- Blend on high until completely smooth and creamy.
 Pour into a glass and enjoy immediately while it’s cold and refreshing.

 Add a boost of plant-powered protein to keep you full longer, especially if you’re sipping this as a meal.
 You can check out our homemade protein powder guide that explains in detail.

-Recipe Swaps and Add-ins
+Ingredient Swaps and Add-ins

 One of the best things about this pineapple banana smoothie recipe?
 It’s endlessly customizable.
 Whether you’re working with what’s in your kitchen or want to boost the nutrition, here are some easy swaps and flavorful add-ins to mix things up:

-• Sweeten naturally (if needed): If your pineapple or banana isn’t super ripe, you can sweeten the smoothie naturally with a date, a drizzle of maple syrup, or a splash of vanilla extract.
+- Sweeten naturally (if needed): If your pineapple or banana isn’t super ripe, you can sweeten the smoothie naturally with a date, a drizzle of maple syrup, or a splash of vanilla extract.

-• Sub pineapple juice: Out of pineapple juice?
+- Sub pineapple juice: Out of pineapple juice?
 Orange juice or mango juice works beautifully and keeps the fruity sweetness flowing.
 You can also skip it entirely and use a splash more plant-based milk for a lower-sugar version.

-• Add leafy greens: Toss in a handful of baby spinach or kale to sneak in some greens.
+- Add leafy greens: Toss in a handful of baby spinach or kale to sneak in some greens.
 It won’t change the flavor much, but it’ll boost the fiber, iron, and antioxidants.
 Plus, it gives your smoothie a fun green glow.

-• Boost with seeds: Chia seeds, flaxseeds, or hemp hearts are great add-ins for healthy fats, fiber, and omega-3s.
+- Boost with seeds: Chia seeds, flaxseeds, or hemp hearts are great add-ins for healthy fats, fiber, and omega-3s.
 Even just one tablespoon goes a long way to keep you fuller longer.

-More Tropical Pineapple Smoothies
+More Pineapple Smoothie Recipes

-• When I want something zesty and good for digestion, I reach for the Pineapple Ginger Smoothie.
+- When I want something zesty and good for digestion, I reach for the pineapple ginger smoothie.
 It’s a bright, spicy blend that soothes the stomach and wakes up your taste buds.

-• For a refreshing twist, the Pineapple Mint Smoothie is a total favorite.
+- For a refreshing twist, the pineapple mint smoothie is a total favorite.
 Cool, crisp mint pairs perfectly with juicy pineapple for a revitalizing pick-me-up.

-• The Clear Skin Smoothie is my go-to when I want to glow from the inside out.
+- The clear skin smoothie is my go-to when I want to glow from the inside out.
 Loaded with skin-loving ingredients like pineapple, cucumber, and lemon, it’s light, hydrating, and totally delicious.

-• And for a creamy, tropical classic, I always come back to the Perfect Pineapple Smoothie.
+- And for a creamy, tropical classic, I always come back to the perfect pineapple smoothie.
 It’s a simple blend that lets pineapple shine, with just the right balance of sweet and smooth.

-If you make this pineapple banana smoothie recipe, I’d love to hear how it turned out in the comment box below.
+If you make this pineapple banana smoothierecipe, I’d love to hear how it turned out in the comment box below.
 Your feedback helps me and all the readers in this community.
 And if you’re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.

 Pineapple Banana Smoothie